 Daniels - Beaver is a somewhat small town located in the state of West Virginia.
 With a population of 5,087 people and just one neighborhood, Daniels - Beaver is the 30th largest community in West Virginia.

-Daniels - Beaver is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Daniels - Beaver is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Daniels - Beaver is a town of managers, professionals, and service providers.
 There are especially a lot of people living in Daniels - Beaver who work in management occupations (17.50%), sales jobs (10.90%), and food service (9.37%).

 Of important note, Daniels - Beaver is also a town of artists.
 Daniels - Beaver has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Daniels - Beaver’s character.